jlncrnt/rosalind/README.md

-This repo is used to store my solutions to Rosalind's excercises
+This repo is used to store my solutions to Rosalind's challenges

+I refactored most of the solutions in Scala.
+The previous scripts were in Python.